 top of page

-GATEWAY OF INITIATION: THE WINTER SOLSTICE
+GATEWAY OF INITIATION: WINTER SOLSTICE

 "As the longest night wraps us in its sacred stillness, we're called to pause.
 Honor the dark, light a bonfire, steep some herbal tea, and reflect.
 Growth begins in silence, not sunlight.
 Rest isn't weakness—it's wisdom.
 Together, we sustain the light through the dark."